Bandy Creek Campground

 Black bears now reside within Big South Fork.
 When staying at Bandy Creek Campground, please use proper food storage techniques.

-Additional facilities include a swimming pool (closed in 2013 due to budget cuts), volleyball court, playground areas, and game fields.
+Additional facilities include a swimming pool, volleyball court, playground areas, and game fields.
 Bandy Creek Campground is open year-round and operates on a reservation system from April 1 through October 31.
 Campsites are also available on a first-come/first-served basis throughout the year.

 Campground reservations for sites within Big South Fork can now be made through National Recreation Reservation Service by calling 1-877-444-6777 or online at the National Recreation Reservation Service web site.
 Reservations may be made up to 240 days in advance.
 Group camp can be reserved up to 360 days in advance.

 Adjacent to the campground is the Bandy Creek Visitor Center and the Bandy Creek Stables.
-The visitor center is open daily from 8:00 a.m. to 4:00 p.m.
-Eastern Time.
+The Visitor Center is open daily 8:00 a.m. to 6:00 p.m.
+ET from Memorial Day to Labor Day weekend and 9:00 a.m. to 5:00 p.m.
+ET for the remainder of the year.
 Staff are on hand to provide all the information needed for a safe and enjoyable visit to the park.
 Eastern National operates a bookstore, vending machines and ice sales at this location.Fees for the Bandy Creek Campground are:

 Sites with hook-ups (loop B,C,D) $22.00 or $11.00 for holders of Golden Age/Access Pass